definitelynotstarlord/SlowHeim/README.md

   - Winter - "Hard times teach hard lessons."
     - Experience gain +25%
     - Movement speed -10%
-    - Carry weight -250
+    - Carry weight -150
     - Health Regeneration -15%
-- Azumatt's CraftyBoxes range changed from 20m -> 10m to reduce the massive amount of lag this mod creates
+- Craftable compass
 - Mistroots regrowth 10m -> 30m
 - Hunting animals will give you 3x yield at level 100 Hunting, which scales until then
 - Sitting next to a fire will heal you